-In addition to the above, the Gambling (Anti-Money Laundering and Countering the Financing of Terrorism) Act 2018 has recently come into force in the Isle of Man.
-This gives the GSC additional powers, including the power to restrict online gambling and casino licences and activities for AML/CFT reasons and, in respect of landbased gambling, permits the GSC to conduct on-site inspections.
+In addition to the above, the Gambling (Anti-Money Laundering and Countering the Financing of Terrorism) Act 2018 gives the GSC additional powers, including the power to restrict online gambling, casino licences and activities for AML/CFT reasons and, in respect of land-based gambling, permits the GSC to conduct on-site inspections.
 It also gives the GSC additional sanctioning powers.

-POCA is the Isle of Man’s primary anti-money laundering legislation.
 Under the AML/CFT Acts, the Department of Home Affairs is responsible for making such codes as it considers appropriate for the purposes of preventing and detecting money laundering and the financing of terrorism.
-The Money Laundering and Terrorist Financing (Online Gambling) Code 2013 (Code) is the current code specific to the online gambling sector in the Isle of Man, and all persons licensed by the GSC pursuant to OGRA must comply with the Code, with the GSC responsible for overseeing compliance.
+The Gambling (Anti-Money Laundering and Countering the Financing of Terrorism) Code 2019 came into force on 1 June 2019 (Code) and all persons licensed by the GSC must comply with the Code, with the GSC responsible for overseeing compliance.

+Under certain circumstances, reports on suspicious transactions must be made to the Financial Intelligence Unit (FIU) in the Isle of Man and operators may need to make reports to the FIU to obtain a defence against money laundering when handling criminal property.
 The GSC does allow virtual currencies to be used for gambling.
-Changes in 2017 made it possible to for an Isle of Man gambling operator to accept deposits in money or money’s worth in certain circumstances.
+Changes in 2017 made it possible for an Isle of Man gambling operator to accept deposits in money or money’s worth in certain circumstances.
 This includes convertible and non-convertible virtual currencies.
-Convertible virtual currencies include cryptocurrency (such as bitcoins) which can be bought and sold through independent exchanges for fiat currency.
+Convertible virtual currencies include crypto-currency (such as bitcoins) which can be bought and sold through independent exchanges for fiat currency.
 Non-convertible virtual currencies include virtual goods such as digital “skins” for avatars and weapons in video games and other digital objects that have functions in video games, in addition to in-game currencies that can be used to buy such objects.
-The GSC issued a guidance note in relation to virtual currencies in May 2017.

 3.1 How does local law/regulation affect the provision of the Relevant Products in online/mobile/digital/electronic form, both from: (i) operators located inside your jurisdiction; and (ii) operators located outside your jurisdiction?

-providing hardware or operating systems (including the hosting of such operations), which enables online gambling to occur, unless the hosting is done by a telecom operator.
+- providing hardware or operating systems (including the hosting of such operations) which enable online gambling to occur, unless the hosting is done by a telecom operator.